Finding the truth matters

 Without any baseline consensus on what is factual, real progress can never occur.
 The left and right are both increasingly guilty of this disturbing trend in our discourse, one wherein caricaturing one another serves as a substitute for any actual, rational discussion.
 In spite of the sizable ideological crevasse dividing us as a nation at this particular moment in time, we ought to be able to at least agree on one fundamental point: whether in Amherst, Massachusetts, or Washington, D.C., the truth matters.

-Michael Hout is a Collegian columnist and can be reached at mhout@umass.edu.
+Michael J. Hout is a Collegian columnist and can be reached at mhout@umass.edu.

+The problem is that Leftists are closed-minded ideologues incapable of assimilating anything that doesn’t already match what they “know” is true.